eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/p-secure-cryptographic-interface-between-the-Wallet-Instance-and-WSCA.md

 schemes shall formulate assumptions for this evaluation of the WSCA under which resistance against attackers with high attack potential in accordance with Implementing Regulation (EU) 2015/1502 [...]

+Similarly, in section 4.5 it will be made clearer that WSCA and WSCD do not have to be coupled.

 ## 5 References